 - First, make sure that you’ve followed our integration guides for your respective store: Shopify, Etsy, Woo, eBay, Wix, Prestashop.
 Integrations are a tricky thing, so sometimes a single mistake can cause the whole thing to fail.

 - If you did the connection process correctly, then what we suggest is to simply reconnect your store.
 This will resync both platforms in order to establish a successful connection.
 You will need to disconnect your store from the Printify app and after that, simply follow the connection process again.
 Here you can see two ways how to disconnect a store from your Printify account:

 If you already have a store that was successfully connected with the Printify app, but suddenly you experience some connection issues, it is possible there could be a deeper technical issue.
 We strongly advise not to disconnect and reconnect your store, since all of your published products will also unsync and it will interrupt automatic order fulfilment.
 The only way to resolve that would be to publish the unsynced products once again, which would create duplicate products.
 And if you're an Etsy store owner, it means that you will have to pay for all Printify product listings again.

 If that's the case, here is what we suggest:

-First, if a product is not syncing correctly to your store, try republishing it.
-To do that, you need to hide the product from your store by clicking the “Hide on site” button (the “eye” icon) and then clicking it again.
-This will try to resync the product to your store.
+First, if a product is not syncing correctly to your sales channel, try republishing it.
+To do that, you need to hide the product from your store by clicking the ellipsis then “Hide on [store]” and then clicking “Show on [store]”.
+This will try to resync the product to your sales channel.